Pascual Orozco

 A contemporary corrido song sheet praising Orozco and his exploits.
 The headline reads: Brave fighter and faithful lover, you tear off the mask of the tyrant!
-The thankful and delirious people shake your ardent hand!
+The thankful and delirious with joy people shake your ardent hand!
 To the unbeaten General Pascual Orozco!

-Pascual Orozco Vázquez, Jr. (in contemporary documents, sometimes spelled "Oroszco") (28 January 1882 - 30 August 1915) was a Mexican revolutionary leader and general who rose up to support Francisco I. Madero in late 1910 to depose long-time president and dictator Porfirio Díaz (whose eponymous era lasted from 1876 to 1911).
-Orozco was a natural military leader whose victory over the Federal Army at Ciudad Juárez was a key factor in forcing Díaz to resign in May 1911.
-Following Díaz's resignation and the democratic election of Madero in November 1911, Orozco served Madero as leader of the state militia in Chihuahua, a paltry reward for his service in the Mexican Revolution.
-Orozco revolted against the Madero government 16 months later, issuing the Plan Orozquista in March 1912.
-It was a serious revolt which the Federal Army struggled to suppress.
+Pascual Orozco Vázquez Jr. (sometimes spelled "Oroszco") (28 January 1882 - 30 August 1915) was a Mexican revolutionary leader and general during the early years of the Mexican Revolution.
+Orozco rose up to support Francisco I. Madero's uprising in late 1910 to depose long-time president and dictator Porfirio Díaz, who had been the nation's de facto ruler since 1876.
+Orozco, a natural military leader, achieved victory over the Federal Army at the Battle of Ciudad Juárez; the battle was a key factor in forcing Díaz to resign in May 1911.

+After Madero was democratically elected president in November 1911, Orozco served as leader of the state militia in Chihuahua.
+Orozco perceived this as a paltry reward for his services in the Mexican Revolution, and he revolted against the Madero government 16 months later, issuing the Plan Orozquista in March 1912.
+The Federal Army struggled to suppress Orozco's revolt throughout 1912.
 When Victoriano Huerta led a coup d'état against Madero in February 1913 during which Madero was murdered, Orozco joined the Huerta regime.
-Orozco's revolt against Madero somewhat tarnished his revolutionary reputation, but his subsequent support of Huerta compounded the repugnance against him.
+Orozco's revolt against Madero damaged his revolutionary reputation, and his subsequent support of Huerta further amplified animosity towards him.